dsoldera/my-food-truck-app/README.md

   * [Ionic Framework Doc >> Windows note on Java, Ant and Android ](http://bit.ly/1rzbw5o)
   * [Ionic Cli Faq >> Android SDK recomendations ](http://bit.ly/2gRu4eJ)

-#### Once installed the **Android Enviroment**, you can do this:
+#### Once installed the Android Enviroment, you can do this:
   * `ionic platform add android`
   * `ionic build android`
   * `ionic emulate android`

 ## Emulate the Aplication on Real Phone

-* Once you phoen is conected you can test on your real Android Phone, just doing this:
+* Once you phoen is conected you can test on your real **Android Phone**, just doing this:
   * Its necessary to conect the Android Phone to the computer by a USB
   * run `ionic run android`